-D Fifteen (15) MER at FEI CCI short (CCIs-S) or long (CCIs-L) format Competitions of two star level or above; or five (5) MERs at FEI CCI short (CCIs-S) or long (CCIs-L) format competitions at higher level. С Fifteen (15) MER at FEI CCI short (CCIs-S) or long (CCIs-L) format Competitions of three star level or above; or five (5) MERs at FEI CCI short (CCIs-S) or long (CCIs-L) format competitions at higher level. В Fifteen (15) MER at FEI CCI short (CCIs-S) or long (CCIs-L) format Competitions of four star level or above; or five (5) MERs at FEI long format (CCIs-L) competitions at five star level. А Fifteen (15) MER at FEI CCI short (CCIs-S) or long (CCIs-L) format Competitions of four star level or above of which five at five star level.
+D Fifteen (15) MER at FEI CCI short (CCIs-S) or long (CCIs-L) format Competitions of two star level or above; or five (5) MERs at FEI CCI short (CCIs-S) or long (CCIs-L) format competitions at higher level. С Fifteen (15) MER at FEI CCI short (CCIs-S) or long (CCIs-L) format Competitions of three star level or above; or five (5) MERs at FEI CCI short (CCIs-S) or long (CCIs-L) format competitions at higher level. В Fifteen (15) MER at FEI CCI short (CCIs-S) or long (CCIs-L) format Competitions of fo star level or above; or five (5) MERs at FEI long format (CCIs-L) competitions at fi star level. А A Fifteen (15) MER at FEI CCI short (CCIs-S) or long (CCIs-L) format Competitions star level or above of which five at five star level.

-The Athlete category will be updated according to the performances on 1st of July and at the end of each calendar year taking into account the rolling eight years.
+The Athlete category will be updated according to the performances on 1st of July and at the end of each calendar year taking into account the rolling eight and a half years (8.5) in order to take into consideration the cancellation of events due to the 2020 Covid pandemic.